Skip to Main Content

 WELCOME TO THE LIBGUIDE ON ISLAMIC ART & ARCHITECTURE

 Islam promoted the development of a unique way of life and culture, with its own distinctive style that is reflected in art and architecture throughout the Muslim world and beyond.
 This guide provides useful and authoritative resources that covers an historical range that extends geographically from Southeast Asia, the Middle East and Spain.
-Islamic art covers many types of artistic aspects, such as illuminated manuscripts, carpets & textiles, paintings & calligraphy, and ceramics.
+Islamic art, in addition to architecture, covers many types of artistic aspects, such as illuminated manuscripts, carpets & textiles, paintings & calligraphy, and ceramics.